AlbanVidal/nagios_check_lvm_ThinPool/README.md

 # Desktop mode (GUI notification)
 You can add the path of this script in your crontab file or in systemd timers to receive notification in your desktop environment.

-Tested in the following environments
+Tested in the following environments:
  + [x] Debian 9 + Mate